ccn-ccn/MyNetworkSocial/README.md

 ## **Why Join the Beta?**

 Get early access to the future of Social Media.
 Come be a part of the Proof of Distribution economy.
-The more active you are, the more you can earn.
 More than just a social media platform this is **Your network.
 Your rules.
 Your money.**
 <br><br>
 👉 [**Apply now**](mailto:contact@mynetworksocial.com) to become a Beta Tester and claim your share of the future.
 Send a link to your social media account for approval.